rust-lang/rfcs/text/0000-unwrap-infallible.md

 # Summary
 [summary]: #summary

-Add method `Result::unwrap_infallible` to provide a convenient alternative to `unwrap` for converting `Result` values with an uninhabitable `Err` type, while ensuring infallibility at compile time.
+Add method `Result::into_ok` to provide a convenient alternative to `unwrap` for converting `Result` values with an uninhabitable `Err` type, while ensuring infallibility at compile time.